adrys-lab/checkout-api/README.md

     * Retrieving all orders within a given time period

+## API environments
+* Api have to work with an environment `.env` file.
+* Usually i would not commit that file but it will help to build and bootstrap for non-devs (reviewers).

 ## API decisions
 * I tried to follow principles described at level 3 of the Richardson Maturity Model (Restful + HATEOAS) trying to re-use API Resources.
 * Maven multi-module API self-explained in each pom.